Course Transformation Grant

 • Supplies or software for new learning activities (sustainability beyond the funding period should be addressed).

-Funds must be used by early June FY25, or they will be forfeited.
+Most funds awarded must be used by June 1 FY26, or they will be forfeited.

 Selection Criteria Proposals will be evaluated based on: